wbnns/meliora/README.md

+# Meliora

-# Discord Server Metrics Bot
+Better Discord Server Insights

-A Discord bot built with `discord.py` that captures server metrics, stores them in an SQLite database, and presents them via a Flask web application.
+Meliora is a Discord bot built with `discord.py` that captures server metrics, stores them in an SQLite database, and presents them via a Flask web application.

 ## Table of Contents